 If you’ve looked at all into glacier land excursions in Alaska, such as the Mendenhall Glacier Trek or Paddle & Trek Adventure, you no doubt have heard mention of so-called “ice caves.”
 But what are they!?
 In this article, a wannabe glaciospeleologist (someone who explores ice caves) gives you the low-down and answers frequently asked questions about Mendenhall ice caves and other Alaska ice caves.

-Click here to learn about land excursions in Alaska that visit glacier ice caves.
+Learn about land excursions in Alaska that have the possibility to visit glacier ice caves.

 Yes, they are in fact as straightforward as the name suggests!